elephantscale/spring-cloud-labs/09-set-up-event-based-messaging-between-microservices-using-spring-cloud-bus/09-lab.md

        - Spring Cloud Bus
        - Spring Cloud Stream Kafka
    - Click **Generate** to download the project zip file.
-   - Extract the downloaded zip file into a folder named `ConfigServer`.
+   - Extract the zip file into a folder named `ConfigServer`.

 2. **Import the project into your IDE.**